How to License Music in 2023

 Can you use copyrighted music if you give credit?

 Unfortunately, this is another urban myth.
-If a rights holder explicitly gives permission to be credited as payment, you’re free to do this.
-It might work with smaller, upcoming artists; otherwise, you’ll have to pay.
+If a rights holder explicitly gives you permission to credit them in lieu of payment, you’re free to do this.
+It might work with smaller, upcoming artists, but otherwise, you’ll have to pay.

 Why settle, though?
-At Epidemic Sound, we pay our artists fairly to ensure they’re compensated for their work – all royalties we collect from music streaming platforms are split 50/50 with the music creator.
+At Epidemic Sound, we pay our artists fairly to ensure they’re compensated for their work – all royalties we collect from music streaming platforms are split 50/50 with our artists.

 Music licensing is complicated.
 We can help.
-More than royalty-free.
-More like worry-free.
-Check out the 30-day free trial below.
+Our catalog is more than royalty-free.
+It's worry-free.
+Get started with Epidemic Sound below.

 Related posts: